Young (surname)

-There have been five baronetcies created for persons with the surname Young, one in the Baronetage of England, one in the Baronetage of Great Britain and three in the Baronetage of the United Kingdom.
-As of 2014 four of the creations are extant.
-They are Young Baronetcy.
+Historically, five baronetcies have been created for individuals with the surname Young: one in the Baronetage of England, one in the Baronetage of Great Britain, and three in the Baronetage of the United Kingdom.
+As of 2014, four of these titles remain extant.
+See Young baronets for more details.

 Young is the 49th-most common surname in England; 22nd in Scotland and 11th in New Zealand.

-Notable people with this surname include:
+Notable individuals with the surname Young include: